Downed trees

 Yes.
 In the East Valley, Sissoo (Dalbergia sissoo) is commonly associated with surface roots and suckering, and some ficus (e.g., Indian laurel fig / Ficus microcarpa) can damage pavement if not spaced and managed correctly.

 Yes.
 Owner-operated and fully insured.
-Background-checked by Checkr (safety + peace of mind).
+Background-checked (Checkr).

 Mesa, Apache Junction, Gold Canyon, Gilbert, Queen Creek, Eastmark, Las Sendas.
 Full boundaries: Service Areas (All ZIP Codes).